Starmer: Rwanda deportation scheme is ‘dead and buried’

 “It’s had the complete opposite effect and I’m not prepared to continue with gimmicks that don’t act as a deterrent.”

-No asylum seeker has been deported under the scheme, described by critics as an “Alice in Wonderland adventure that was both absurd and inhumane”.
+No asylum seekers have been deported under the scheme, described by critics as an “Alice in Wonderland adventure that was both absurd and inhumane”.

 But the financial implications of walking away from the deal and the total bill to the taxpayer are not yet known.